geocoder-php/Geocoder/src/Provider/Here/Readme.md

 ```
 ### Note
 ## App Id and App Code
-Get your Here creditentials at https://developer.here.com/
+Get your Here credentials at https://developer.here.com/

 ## Language parameter
 Define the preferred language of address elements in the result.
 Without a preferred language, the Here Geocoder will return results in an official country language or in a regional primary language so that local people will understand.
 Language code must be provided according to RFC 4647 standard.